Lisa Gatzke-Kopp

 Laurel Kiser, Diana Fishbein, Lisa Gatzke-Kopp, r Viverette, Kristine Creavey, J Stevenson, D. Medoff, Alex Busuito, Journal of Child and Family Studies on p.
 3098-3109

-Dynamic regulatory processes among child welfare parents: Temporal associations between physiology and parenting behavior
+Dynamic regulatory processes among child welfare parents: When positive behaviors are physiologically taxing

 Most-Cited Papers